thycotic/privman-docs/admin/resources/cust-data-src.md

-[title]: # (Custom Data Collections)
+[title]: # (Computer Name Pattern Collections)
 [tags]: # (resources,query)
 [priority]: # (13)

-# Custom Data Collections
+# Computer Name Pattern Collections

-If users are looking for a specific list of computers to target, SQL wildcard characters can be used in the search and then create a custom collection based on the results.
+If you have specific patterns of computer names that you wish to target, create a query-based collection using the __Computers by Name Patterns Query__.
+This collection can then be used within Computer Group definitions.
+The query uses SQL wildcard characters in the search to create a custom collection based on the results.

 For example, if a company has their computer resources around the globe set up to have geo location references like EU, AS, US, etc. as a pre- or postfix, collections can be created for all machines in either Europe, Asia, or the United States based on those characters in the computer names.

 The query for creating a custom data collection is __Computer by Name Pattern Query__, which is available for macOS, Unix/Linux, and Windows collections.

-## Creating a Custom Data Collection Query
+## Creating a Computer Name Pattern Collection Query

+These queries are dependent on the admin role a user might have.
+Privilege Manager Administrators can create new collections on the __Collections__ root level.
+Privilege Manager MacOS, Unix/Linux, or Windows Administrators must select the OS specific folder from the __Collections__ tree.

-1. Navigate to __Admin | Resources__.
+1. Navigate to __Admin | Resources__ and select the __Resource Filters__ tab.
 1. From the __Resource Filters__ tree, select __Collections__.
 1. Click __Create__.
 1. From the __Template__ drop-down, select __Query Collection__.